2013–14 South Carolina Gamecocks men's basketball team

-The 2013–14 South Carolina Gamecocks men's basketball team will represent the University of South Carolina during the 2013–14 college basketball season.
-The team's head coach is Frank Martin, who is in his second season at South Carolina.
-The team plays their home games at the Colonial Life Arena in Columbia, South Carolina as a member of the Southeastern Conference.
+The 2013–14 South Carolina Gamecocks men's basketball team represented the University of South Carolina during the 2013–14 college basketball season.
+The team's head coach was Frank Martin, who was in his second season at South Carolina.
+The team played their home games at the Colonial Life Arena in Columbia, South Carolina as a member of the Southeastern Conference.